 Other than the fact that the couch is pretty attentive with a 21” seating depth, the rest of it is up to you.
 Simplicity Sofas offers three different types of cushions with varying firmness on top of 200+ fabric choices (including leather).
 The final result ultimately depends on the combination you choose, which is why you’ll want to shoot them a message to discuss the deets before placing your order.

 Sure it’s a bit of a hassle, but if you’re someone who revels in picking your next “buy it for life” purchase and aren’t put off by the additional work it takes to design your own perfect sofa then this is your choice!

 How to get the sofa of your dreams

 Found a sofa on this list that has made you fall in love all over again?
 It’s the perfect height off the ground and the cushions are just how you like them – only that it doesn’t quite jive with the rest of your home.

-If only it would’ve come in your favourite fabric and color too.
+If only it would’ve come in your favourite fabric and colour too.

 Some brands like IKEA even give you the option of buying the sofa without fabric so you can design it yourself!

-Turn a would be would be modern sofa shabby chic to go with your farmhouse look.
+Turn a would-be modern sofa shabby chic to go with your farmhouse look.
 Like this IKEA Soderhamn for example:

 So who said we can’t have good things?
 Check us out to learn more!